varjakw/ToYCompiler/README.md

   - ```('/' | '#')('/' | '#') not(\n)* (\n|epsilon)```

 We are representing the tokens using regular expressions.

+# Part 2 - Parser - Bison

+We deal with Context-Free Grammer (CFG) here in order to output an Abstract Syntax Tree (AST).

+## Context-Free Grammar
+A context-free grammar (CFG) consisting of a finite set of grammar rules is a quadruple (N, T, P, S) where

+-N is a set of non-terminal symbols.
+-T is a set of terminals where N ∩ T = NULL.
+-P is a set of rules, P: N → (N ∪ T)\*, the left-hand side of the production rule P does have any right context or left context.
+-S is the start symbol.

+## Derivation
+Derivation is a sequence of production rules.
+It is used to get the input string through these production rules.

+To parse, we have to make two decisions:
+-We have to decide the non-terminal which is to be replaced.
+-We have to decide the production rule by which the non-terminal will be replaced.

+## Parse Tree
+A parse tree is the graphical representation of a symbol.
+The root of the parse tree is the start node from which we derive the string.

+Note:
+-All leaf nodes have to be terminals.
+-All interior nodes have to be non-terminals.

+## Amiguity
+A grammar is ambiguous if there exists more than one leftmost derivation or more than one rightmost derivative or more than one parse tree for the given input string.

 # Code Stuff
 Lex file format: